UA-141369524-4

 Print

-Tempering chocolate is an easy way to make a frosted donut.
+Tempering chocolate is an easy way to get a shiny look and make a frosted donut.
+This Is for 2-mini donuts or 1 larger donut catering to the size of your molds.

 Author Brandy @ Healthy Happy Life Secrets